-Skirt Steak comes from the Plate Primal region directly beneath the Rib Primal region and is home to Short Ribs and Ground Beef as well.
+Skirt steak comes from the Plate Primal region directly beneath the Rib Primal region and is home to short ribs and ground beef as well.
+Speaking of versatility, skirt steaks are also known as Philadelphia steaks, not to be confused with Philly Cheesesteaks, for which you'll want a ribeye steak or flank steak.

 Organic Grass Fed & Finished Beef